-In each of the three modes described above (3-wire $\overline{\text{CS}}$ mode, 4-wire $\overline{\text{CS}}$ mode, and daisy-chain mode), the user must externally time out the maximum ADC conversion time before commencing readback.
-Alternatively, the MAX11150 offers a busy indicator feature on SDO in each mode to eliminate external timer circuits.
+$\overline{\text{CS}}$ mode, 4-wire $\overline{\text{CS}}$ mode, and daisy-chain mode), the user must externally time out the maximum ADC conversion time before commencing readback.
+Alternatively, the MAX11163 offers a busy indicator feature on SDO in each mode to eliminate external timer circuits.

 When busy indication is enabled, SDO provides a busy indicator bit to signal the end of conversion.
+One additional

-One additional SCLK is required to flush the SDO busy indication bit prior to reading back the data.
+SCLK is required to flush the SDO busy indication bit prior to reading back the data.
 Busy indicator is enabled in $\overline{\text{CS}}$ mode if CNVST or SDI is low when the ADC conversion completes.
 In daisy-chain mode, the busy indicator is selected based on the state of SCLK at the rising edge of CNVST.
 If SCLK is high, the busy indicator is enabled; otherwise, the busy indicator is not enabled.

 The following sections provide specifics for each of the six serial interface modes.
 Due to the possibility of performance degradation, digital activity should only occur after conversion is completed or limited to the first half of the conversion phase.
 Having SCLK or SDI transitions near the sampling instant can also corrupt the input sample accuracy.
 Therefore, keep the digital inputs quiet for approximately 25ns before and 10ns after the rising edge of CNVST.
-These times are denoted as to the sample accuracy.
-In the sample accuracy and the sample accuracy and the sample accuracy.
-These times are denoted as the sample accuracy and the sample accuracy and the sample accuracy.
+These times are denoted as technique and the transition of the section of the

 In all interface modes, the data on SDO is valid on both SCLK edges.
 However, input setup time into the receiving host will be maximized when data is clocked into that host on the falling SCLK edge.
-Doing so will allow for higher data transfer rates between the MAX11150 and the receiving host and consequently higher converter throughput.
+Doing so will allow for higher data transfer rates between the MAX11163 and the receiving host and consequently higher converter throughput.